Streetwear

-Streetwear is a style of casual clothing which became global in the 1990s.
-It grew from New York hip hop fashion and Californian surf culture to encompass elements of sportswear, punk, skateboarding and Japanese street fashion.
-Eventually haute couture became an influence.
-It commonly centers on "casual, comfortable pieces such as jeans, T-shirts, baseball caps, and sneakers", and exclusivity through intentional product scarcity.
-Enthusiasts follow particular brands and try to obtain limited edition releases.
+Streetwear is a style of casual clothing that gained global popularity in the 1990s.
+Emerging from the fusion of New York hip-hop fashion and Californian surf culture, it evolved to incorporate elements of sportswear, punk, skateboarding, 1980s nostalgia, and Japanese street fashion.

+Streetwear is commonly linked to exclusivity, as many brands limit production through artificial scarcity to drive demand.
+This has led to practices such as limited edition releases and resale markets.
+In the 21st century, streetwear intersected with haute couture, as luxury fashion houses adopted streetwear influences, while streetwear brands incorporated aspects of high fashion including runway presentation, designer collaborations, and premium branding.

 History

 Streetwear style is generally accepted to have been born out of the New York City hip-hop culture of the late 1970s and early 1980s, with elements of Los Angeles surf culture.
 Early streetwear in the 1970s and 1980s also took inspiration from the do-it-yourself aesthetic of punk, Japanese street fashion, new wave, heavy metal, and established legacy sportswear and workwear fashion brands such as Schott NYC, Dr. Martens, Kangol, Fila and Adidas.

+During the 1980s, designer Dapper Dan (Daniel R. Day) in Harlem, New York, created early streetwear aesthetics.
+Working from his made-to-order customization boutique opened in 1982, Day combined luxury branding with custom designs influenced by experiences in Africa, helping popularize logo-centered and individualized fashion that diverged from mainstream norms.

-In the late 1980s, surfboard designer Shawn Stussy began selling printed T-shirts featuring the same trademark signature he placed on his custom surfboards.
-Initially selling the items from his own car, Stussy expanded sales to boutiques once popularity increased.
+Likewise, Surfboard designer Shawn Stussy began selling printed T-shirts featuring the same trademark signature he placed on his custom surfboards.
+Initially selling the items from his own car, Stussy expanded sales to boutiques once his popularity increased.
 Then as sales peaked, Stüssy moved into exclusive sales to create product scarcity, which established streetwear's focus on T-shirts and exclusivity.

 In the early 1990s, burgeoning record labels associated with popular hip-hop acts like Tommy Boy Records, Def Jam Recordings, and Delicious Vinyl began selling branded merchandise embroidered onto letterman and workwear jackets made by companies like Carhartt.
 By mid-decade, influences included skateboarding and gangsta rap.
 Professional American sports franchises have had a significant impact on the scene, especially the New York Yankees, Los Angeles Raiders and Chicago Bulls caps and jackets, with their production of oversized team jerseys, as well as boots from The Timberland Company and the latest shoe design releases from Nike, Inc. Brand launches by the chief executives of record companies followed, with Russell Simmons of Def Jam launching his Phat Farm label, Sean Combs of Bad Boy with Sean John, and Jay-Z and Damon Dash of Roc-a-Fella Records launching Rocawear.